FAQ

 ujust toggle-unconfined-domain-userns-creation

-For one example, attempting to bubblewrap a program without first enabling the ability toggled by the ujust above will result in a bwrap: Creating new namespace failed: Permission denied
+Attempting to bubblewrap a program without first enabling the ability toggled by the ujust above will result in a bwrap: Creating new namespace failed: Permission denied

 error, but beware that enabling it results in a security degradation.
 Consult our user namespaces article for more details.